versionone/VersionOne.SDK.NET.APIClient/README.md

 ### How to query a single asset

-Retrieve the Member with ID 20:
+Retrieve the Member with ID 20 and list their name and email addresses:

 ```csharp
 public Asset GetSingleAsset()